 Where can I learn more about Smart Water Meters?

-Bellevue Utilities will be communicating with all our customers before, during, and after the city-wide installation process.
-Look to this website, your billing newsletter, and mailers as sources of information.
-Questions about the program can be directed to SmartWater@bellevuewa.gov or 425-452-6932.
+Bellevue Utilities will communicate with our customers throughout the city-wide installation process.
+Look to this website, your mailers, and your billing newsletter as sources of information.
+Questions about the program can be directed to SmartWater@bellevuewa.gov or 425-452-6973.

 Right now, water meter readers visit homes and businesses to manually record water usage every two months.
 With smart meters, water usage will be transmitted wirelessly to the utility company every day.
 This secured, encrypted data will be accessible to customer service representatives and to customers through an Online Customer Portal.
 Instead of once every two months, customers will be able to monitor their water use in near-real time as well as to find and fix leaks faster—potentially saving both time and money.